MKLab-ITI/pygrank/docs/userguide/setup.md

 !!! info
     First-time users can stick to the default and skip the rest of this section.
+    However, setting up graph analysis on GPU with respective backends can be hundreds of times faster.

 To switch between backends, either use the `load_backend(name)` command or define an execution context that temporarily switches